-The ornate domes of this Russian orthodox cathedral are among Sofia’s most recognizable landmarks, and the sight’s included on most city tours.
-Admission is free, but visiting with a guide means a far richer experience, as the cathedral’s interior is covered with symbols and historic artwork.
+The ornate domes of this Russian orthodox cathedral are among Sofia’s most recognizable landmarks and are included on most city tours.
+Admission is free, but visiting with a guide can provide a much richer experience, as the cathedral’s interior is covered with symbols and historic artwork.
 Suggest to clients to visit before 5:30pm to see the downstairs crypt, which contains an impressive collection of religious icons.

 Ideal for clients with only a short amount of time in Sofia, this introduction to the historic center allows participants to see the main sights, including the cathedral, in just two hours.

 This private alternative is a good option for groups that want to go more in-depth.
 Plus, the flexible departure time makes it easy to coordinate this tour with other activities.